 The current pass mark is 60 points.

-This then is my interpretation of all the information I gleaned from the Australian government’s page about point’s calculation.
 If you want the full details you can get them directly by visiting immi.com.au

 What if you don’t get enough points?